Cyber Risk Analysis: everything you need to know

 The risk associated with cybersecurity sometimes secretly lies in daily habits that we do not envision as dangerous:

 Cyber risks are no longer just a matter of securing information systems.
-The digitalisation of work processes now entails global, cross-department responsibility for IT risk management.
-Companies now need to foster a holistic culture of IT risk, as it impacts all of an organisation’s activities.
+The digitalization of work processes now entails global, cross-department responsibility for IT risk management.
+Companies now need to foster a holistic culture of IT risk, as it impacts all of an organization’s activities.

 This is why one may say that digital risk takes strategic, legal and economic dimensions at the same time.